sf-wdi-24/modules/week-10-angular/day-02/module-02/readme.md

 > At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's **HTML compiler** (`$compile`) to attach a specified behavior to that DOM element (e.g. via event listeners), or even to transform the DOM element and its children. <a href="https://docs.angularjs.org/guide/directive#what-are-directives-" target="_blank">AngularJS Developer Guide</a>

 In Angular, we **add behavior to HTML** by using directives.
-A directive is a marker on an HTML tag that tells Angular to run or reference Angular code.
+A directive is a marker on an HTML tag that tells Angular to run or reference JavaScript code.

 Angular directives start with the prefix `ng-`.
 You've already seen a couple built-in directives: